 Well, take a closer look and you’ll see that the materials that make up the broken statues, frescoes and arches are a little newer than they ought to be.
 The whole collection is fake, albeit a rather convincing one.

 Not that the original architect was trying to kid anyone.

-Aristocrats and rich merchants in Europe often built artificial Roman Ruins on their grounds in the fashion of the time.
-You can see similar ruins at Villa Torlonia in Rome or in Parc Monceau in Paris.
+Aristocrats and rich merchants in Europe often constructed artificial Roman ruins on their grounds in the fashion of the time.
+You can find similar ruins at Villa Torlonia in Rome or in Parc Monceau in Paris.